Search for keywords or category

 I’d like to advertise my workshop to Shiatsu Practitioners – what do I do?

-We offer advertising in our bi-weekly enews to practitioners and advertising in our quarterly Shiatsu Society Journal.
-Please contact Ruth in the office for further information about requirements and copy dates: [email protected].
+We offer advertising in our monthly enews to practitioners and advertising in our quarterly Shiatsu Society Journal.
+Please email [email protected] for further information about requirements and copy dates.

 Covid-19 FAQs